cds-snc/bundle-size-tracker/README.md

 #### Cloud function
 We use the [Serverless framework](https://serverless.com/) to scaffold our functions.
 The idea is to remain platform agnostic but it quickly turned out that Google Cloud functions had features that were easier to work with than AWS.
 As a result, to install the code on a Google Cloud function you need to follow the instruction [here](https://serverless.com/framework/docs/providers/google/guide/credentials/) to set up the correct credentials.
 Be sure to install the Serverless framework as well by following their instructions.

-Modify the `serverless.yml` file by changing the `service` value to the name of your Google Cloud Project as well as the path to the credentials JSON file you set up using the Serverless instructions above under the `credentials` key.
+Modify the `serverless.yml` file by changing the `service` and `project` values to the name of your Google Cloud Project as well as the path to the credentials JSON file you set up using the Serverless instructions above under the `credentials` key.

 To store your data, you also need to create a [Google Firestore](https://cloud.google.com/firestore/) project.
 The URL for that project needs to populate the `FIRESTORE_URL` environment variable.

 You also need to generate a GitHub token to write the statuses back to you repos.
 Read more about tokens [here](https://blog.github.com/2013-05-16-personal-api-tokens/).
+You only need the basic repo permissions enabled.
 Use this token in the `GITHUB_TOKEN` environment variable.

 Save the environment information in a `.env` file.
 Consult the `.env.example` and the [table below](#environment-variables) for more information.